John Small (British Army officer)

-John Small (13 March 1726 – 17 March 1796) was a career British military officer from Scotland who played a key role in raising and leading the 84th Regiment of Foot (Royal Highland Emigrants) during the American Revolution.
+Major-General John Small (13 March 1726 – 17 March 1796) was a British Army officer who played a key role in raising and leading the 84th Regiment of Foot (Royal Highland Emigrants) during the American Revolutionary War.
 After the war, he settled with many of the men of the 84th Regiment in Douglas Township, Hants County, Nova Scotia.
-The British Crown granted land to soldiers after the war to encourage settlement, especially in Upper Canada (now Ontario).
+He later returned to Britain.
+He was appointed as Lieutenant Governor of Guernsey and promoted to major general, serving from 1793 until his death in 1796.